NexPlayer/TizenWebOS/ps5_xbox_tizen_webos_usage.md

 #### Picture in Picture

-Only supported by Tizen 4.0 (2018) or newer versions
+Only supported by platforms that actually allows picture in picture API.

 ```js
 var callBackWithPlayers = function (nexplayerInstance, videoElement) {